VirusPilot/docker-ogn2readsb/README.md

   - SDR_1090_PPM=**0** <--- change only if you know your SDR's ppm

 ### build
-- `docker compose up --detach --build`
+- `sudo docker compose up --detach --build`
 - `sudo reboot`

 ### monitor all ADSB and OGN traffic consolidated in a single tar1090 instance